 - Are you confident in yourself, or are you allowing others to speak for you?

-- What do you want most in life and what can you do to get there?
+- What do you want out of life and what can you do to get there?

 - What actions can you take right now to prepare for your future?

-You want to prepare for a career that matches your unique abilities, talents, needs, values, and interests.
-Consider how you can use your talents to improve the lives of others.
-You also want something that fits with the lifestyle you want to live.
-Explore your interests and take the time to find a college major that will put you on a path to a great future.
+Choose your major wisely.
+You will want to prepare for a career that matches your unique abilities, talents, needs, values, and interests.
+You should seek to use your talents to improve the lives of others.
+You also need something that fits with the lifestyle you want to live.
+Take time to explore your interests and find a college major that will put you on a path to a great future.